geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 layer is *exactly* the same: this step should not be required in most cases, but it is worth knowing about.
 Of course, if the coordinate systems are *actually* different in each layer, the function `spTransform` will be needed to make them compatible.
-This procedure is discussed in section !!!.
 In this case, only the name was slightly different hence direct alteration of the CRS name via the function `proj4string`.